-- a) Order for rejection to be passed in RFD-01B for the purpose of re credit. - b) Before re credit an undertaking from the claimant to the effect that he shall not file an appeal against the said rejection, be obtained.
-If claimant files appeal, re credit to be done only after the appeal is finally decided against the claimant. - c) For ineligible credits the amount can be paid voluntarily with interest with DRC-03.
+- (a) Order for rejection to be passed in RFD-01B for the purpose of re credit. - (b) Before re crediting, an undertaking from the claimant to the effect that he shall not file an appeal against the said rejection, be obtained.
+If claimant files appeal, re credit to be done only after the appeal is finally decided against the claimant. - (c) For ineligible credits, the amount can be paid voluntarily with interest in DRC-03.
 Acknowledgement in DRC-04 to be issued by proper officer.
 In case of fraud, wilful-misstatement or suppression of facts, penalty @ 15% also to be paid.
-(The amount should be paid before re credit in RFD-01B) - d) For ineligible credits demand notice to be simultaneously issued u/s 73/74 along with RFD-01B e) For ineligible credits, Claimant can pay the amount voluntarily u/s 73(5)/74(5) along with interest in DRC-03 within 30 days from show cause notice.
-In case of 74(5), if amount and interest along with penalty @ 25% is paid within 30 days from issue of SCN, the proceedings shall be dropped.
+(The amount should be paid before re credit in RFD-01B) - (d) For ineligible credits demand notice to be simultaneously issued u/s 73/74 along with RFD-01B - (e) For ineligible credits, Claimant can pay the amount voluntarily u/s 73(5)/74(5) along with interest in DRC-03 within 30 days from show cause notice.
+In case of 74(5), if amount and interest along with penalty @ 25% is paid within 30 days from issue of SCN, the proceedings shall be dropped. - (f) Show cause notices are not required to be issued (and consequently no orders are required to be issued in FORM GST RFD-04/06) in cases where refund application is not re-submitted after the issuance of a deficiency memo (in FORM GST RFD-03).